uozuAho/pandemic_ddd/readme.md

 implemented.

 # todo
-- pass ends all actions
+- WIP: pass ends all actions
-- make fuzz test fast
+  - something like this failed in fuzz:
+    - medic has 6 cards, scientist has 4
+    - medic drives as last action
+    - medic picks up city card then epidemic card
+    - fuzz fail: no epidemic cards in hand when running Epidemic()
 - add special events to all command generator
 - implement all game rules. left:
   - special event cards: play at any time, not an action